 Process recordings (written and/or auditory) in conjunction with regular supervisory guidance are important tools in the learning process.
-The process recording is an educational tool that helps the student review, reflect, internalize, assess, critically analyze and understand the client encounter, including the latent issues and feelings that contribute to that interaction.
-It affords the student the opportunity to explore and apply the conceptual knowledge from the classroom to social work practice.
+The process recording is an educational tool that helps the student review, reflect, internalize, assess, and understand the client encounter, including the latent issues and feelings that contribute to that interaction.
+It affords the student the opportunity to explore and apply the conceptual knowledge from the classroom to real practice.

-A minimum of six process recordings are required per year (Seminar 2-7).
+A minimum of one process recording is required per month for students.
 An agency may require additional process recordings.
 They are to be reviewed by the field instructor and discussed during supervision.
-One process recording is to be submitted to the faculty liaison via Canvas in Seminars 2-7.
+One process recording is to be submitted to the faculty liaison at each Seminar.
 It is used by the faculty liaison as one indicator of the student's progress in applying knowledge gained in the classroom in the field.

-Please refer to your seminar syllabus for the due date of your process recordings.
+Please refer to your seminar syllabus for the due date of the process recording.

-The format for the process recordings will be reviewed at the Pre-Field Orientation and/or will be covered in the Field Seminars and are available at the MSW Field Practicum webpage.
+The format for the process recording will be reviewed at the Pre-Field Orientation and/or will be covered in the Field Seminars and are available at the MSW Field Practicum webpage.